WarmblyDocs

 CloseCRMAPI keyUpsert a lead on reply or on demand

-n8nAutomationWarmbly API keyFan events to an n8n webhook URL
+Zapier, Make, n8nAutomationWarmbly API keyFan events to that tool's webhook URL

 SlackNotificationsone-click OAuthPing a channel on reply, bounce, or deliverability dips